top of page

 Your doctor or gastroenterologist may perform/order some of the following:

 Your gastroenterologist is best placed to advise you on which of these tests are necessary.
-However, in general, it is recommended that anyone over the age of 40 with blood in the stools requires a colonoscopy; it is sometimes required in younger persons too.
+However, in most cases, colonoscopy is recommended for anyone over the age of 40 with blood in the stools; it is sometimes required in younger persons too.

 Can I do anything before seeing the doctor?